-How Often Do Firmware Updates Occur?
+How Often Do Software Updates Occur?

-How often your Tesla is updated depends on your patch cycle.
-Each car typically has a 30 to 60 day patch cycle, which means that you may not get every incremental update.
-This ensures the fleet is relatively heterogeneous and not prone to single-bug failures.
+How often your Tesla’s Autopilot is updated depends on your patch cycle.
+Each Tesla vehicle typically has a 30 to 60 day patch cycle, which means that you may not get every incremental update.
+This ensures the electric vehicle fleet is relatively heterogeneous and not prone to single-bug failures.

 Recent Firmware Updates and Notable Autopilot Enhancements